airmeter-io/website/3-make.markdown

       name: Make a Device
 ---

-At its core the AirMeter.io firmware solely needs the supported components to be connected together in one of the supported "configurations".
+At its core the *AirMeter.io* firmware solely needs the supported components to be connected together in one of the supported "configurations".
 The enclosure, power management and methods of manufacture depend on the individual project.

 # Third-party Build Guides

-AirMeter.io is designed to enable makers, designers and manufactures to develop and deliver high quality commercially viable air/CO2 monitoring devices.
+*AirMeter.io* is designed to enable makers, designers and manufactures to develop and deliver their carefully crafted devices with a high quality feature rich firmware.
+But without the significant software development time/resource investment that a software package like this entails.

 This section will link to third-party external build guides & sites if & when they become available.

 In other words, your project goes here :).

-# Reference Build Guides
+# Reference Designs

-In time AirMeter.io will provide reference designs for 3D printed enclosures & PCB layouts as a starting point for new device design projects.
+In time *AirMeter.io* will provide reference designs for 3D printed enclosures & PCB layouts as a starting point for new device design projects.

 # Platform Specific Documentation
 Two families of MCU are supported and others may be added in the future.
 Click on the family being targeted by your device or development project.